 Compare: What else does it look like, how could it be adapted?

-What do people say about the Imaginator Cards?
+What are people saying about the Imaginator Play Cards?

 “Both the child and I took turns answering all the questions.
 I really liked that they were different, unheard of or presented from an unexpected angle, and suitable for all age groups.”